 East Nashville, where everyone in Nashville wants to live, right?
 Well, perhaps this is not completely accurate, but with almost 100 people moving to Nashville everyday, there are transitions happening all over the city, especially East Nashville.

 East Nashville is in the middle of a drastic transformation.
 Driving down Gallatin Road, you will see nice cars, people walking with their children, and new establishments and developments popping up everywhere.
-In addition, drive down Shelby Ave, and you will see renovations on many homes and young families and friends out frolicking about in the neighborhood of East Nashville!
+In addition, drive down Shelby Ave, and you will see renovations on many homes and people out frolicking about in the neighborhood of East Nashville!

 This transition means many different things.
 The neighborhood is changing on more than one level.
 The community population is shifting; the food and music scenes are changing, and real estate and property values are drastically reacting to these shifts.
 These changes are visible and almost palpable.
 Once an area where people would not want to visit or hang out is now a place of popular Airbnb rentals, upscale, modern homes, and delicious, locally-sourced restaurants in Nashville.
 For the homeowner in East Nashville, this is a great thing!

 The History of the East Nashville Neighborhood

 East Nashville is a very popular historic neighborhood in Nashville.
 This is a low-key type of area with plenty of personality.
 The residents in East Nashville enjoy the ability to escape the big city without actually leaving.
 Since the 1916 fire destroyed over 600 buildings in the area, many find the mixture of antebellum buildings a great part of this neighborhood.

 Some of the most popular hangouts found throughout the area include the Edgefield Sports Bar and Grille, which is perfect for sports fans, Mad Donna's with a unique cuisine, Rosepepper Cantina, Eastland Cafe, and so many other great choices.
 Germantown East provides a French cuisine with life music and if you want to find some of the best local bands, just spend a Saturday at The Family Wash.